-The mount server is created for every backup repository and associated with it.
+The mount server is created for every backup repository and is associated with it.
 When you configure a backup repository, you define which server you want to use as a mount server for this backup repository.
 By default, Veeam Backup & Replication assigns the mount server role to the following machines:

 - Backup repository.
 For Microsoft Windows backup repositories, the mount server role is assigned to the backup repository server itself.